Considerations

 regex

-string : A custom regular expression with a single capture group whose value is written to target.- This field is required when
+string : A custom regular expression with a single capture group whose value is written to the attribute named targetAttributeName.- This field is required when

 Basic Example